vmvargas/Vehicle-Detecting-Method/README.md

 ## To run this file
 Keep all files on the same folder and run the script 'projectSource.m'.

-This script will read and process the video'dataset.mp4' as a video input.
+**NOTE:** This script will read and process the video'dataset.mp4' as a video input.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details